-A standard AC only has one fan speed, and it's a really high speed.
+A standard AC only has one fan speed, and it’s a high speed.
 It runs at full blast every time it cuts on.
-Either the AC is pummelling you with cool air or it isn't running at all.
-There's no "in between" setting.
+Either the AC is pummeling you with cool air or it isn’t running at all.
+There’s no “in-between” setting.

-Variable speed air conditioners work differently.
-Depending on conditions in the home, they'll run at either a low or a high speed at any given moment.
-Most of the time, they'll only run at a low speed.
-That's because when your thermostat is set to 74 (or whatever temperature you like), the AC can keep the home perpetually cool without ramping up to a high speed.
+Variable-speed air conditioners work differently.
+Depending on the conditions in the home, they’ll run at either a low or a high speed at any given moment.
+Most of the time, they’ll only run at a low speed.
+That’s because when your thermostat is set to 74 (or whatever temperature you like), the AC can keep the home perpetually cool without ramping up to a high speed.

-Typically, variable speed air conditioners only run at a really high speed on super hot days or when you set the thermostat to a much lower temperature than the current ambient temperature (like when it's 77 degrees in your house and you set the thermostat to 68).
+Typically, variable-speed air conditioners only run at a high speed on super-hot days or when you set the thermostat to a much lower temperature than the current ambient temperature (like when it’s 77 degrees in your house and you set the thermostat to 68).

 So, why does all of that matter for AC efficiency?
 Well, air conditioners use lots of energy when they: